 Got your sights set on an actual historic home or building?
-Many people become enchanted with the charm and appeal of historical properties simply because it is old, unique, and irreplaceable.
+Many people become enchanted with the charm and appeal of historical properties simply because they are old, unique, and irreplaceable.
 However, are you aware that many states, counties, and city governments offer tax breaks for owning and restoring a historical home or building?

 Historic homes have a unique story to tell.
 People lived there, experienced life’s ups and downs there, and left their mark.
 One of the best things about a home restoration is what you uncover about the history of the house and the people that came before you.
 Our Lead Agent Adam Sanregret’s latest restoration project

 You spot them around, lovely old homes, in lovely, historic neighborhoods.
 We’re talking about homes that stick in your head long after you’ve seen them…It’s a fixer-upper.
 It just needs a little love, right?

 The elegant Queen Anne Victorian at 1350 William Howard Taft Road in historic East Walnut Hills, Cincinnati, is for sale.
 Built in 1896 for William J. Williams—co-founder of Western and Southern Life Insurance—the home was a gift to his daughter